Music Assistant - Comprehensive Music Server for Smart Home

 - Local files: MP3, FLAC, WAV and other formats from NAS or local storage

-- Internet radio: Radio Browser, TuneIn
+- Internet radio: Radio Browser, TuneIn, Radio Paradise

 When you have the same track on Spotify and in local files, Music Assistant automatically links them.
 This means you can create a playlist and Music Assistant will choose the best source for playback based on availability and quality.